 Many metal carports are prefabricated and customizable for a wide range of vehicle sizes.
 They’re also a cheap garage alternative if you’re on a budget.
+You can even add solar panels on metal carports as a backup electric source.
 From campers and travel trailers to full-size RVs, you can typically find one large enough to cover your entire vehicle.

 Portable RV Covers

 Next are RV covers, which also come with their own set of benefits.
 To start, they’re portable, allowing you to take them wherever needed.
 These on-the-go covers are made of breathable fabric and also have UV protection.